pacs2024/pacs2024.github.io/README.md

-# pacs2024.github.io
+# PACS 2024
-Website for the PACS 2024 workshop
+Workshop on Parameterized Algorithms and Constraint Satisfaction